tare99/kanban_api/README.md

 # Kanban API

 A simple Kanban API that lets you store, update, patch and delete tasks.
+It is using WebSocket to send updates to the frontend

 ## Technologies used: